Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering

 In the synthesis-based formulation, MBT-S constructs reasoning traces from scratch using a teacher model $M_\text{T}$.
-Given a query $q_i$, context $c_i$, and gold answer $a_i^*$, $M_\text{T}$ generates a fully structured reasoning trace:
+Given a query $q_i$, context $c_i$, and gold answer $a_i^*$, $M_\text{T}$ generates a structured reasoning trace

-MBT-S does not rely on the student's initial reasoning traces.
-Instead, it produces idealized trajectories that strictly adhere to the five-phase structure.
-This formulation is particularly advantageous for establishing a rigorous metacognitive baseline, serving as a cold start mechanism that enforces stability independent of the student model's inherent biases.
+MBT-S does not use the student's initial traces.
+It produces trajectories that follow the five-phase structure regardless of the student's initial policy.
+This makes MBT-S a cold-start formulation, useful when the student's native distribution is unstable.